-- No map. - Majority of traps are not included on the map. - Map does not represent actual physical placement of traps at all.
+- No map available for review. - Majority of traps are not included on the map. - Map does not represent actual physical placement of traps at all.

-2.26.03: Are service reports created for pest control checks detailing inspection records, application records, and corrective actions of issues noted (in-house and/or contract)?
+5.12.03: Are service reports created for pest control checks detailing inspection records, application records, and corrective actions of issues noted (in-house and/or contract)?

 Total compliance (10 points): Service reports from the contract pest control company should be available for review if pest control is contracted out.
-In-house inspection records should be available for review if done in-house.
-Records should include services performed, date of service, chemicals used (see below), signs of activity and corrective actions, trend reports.
-Match PCO signature on service logs with licenses/certificates on file.
+In-house inspection records should be available for review if pest control is conducted in-house.
+Records should include services performed, date of service, chemicals used (see below), signs of activity with corrective actions, and trend reports.
+Match Pest Control Operator (PCO) signature on service logs with licenses/certificates on file.
 Records should show when electric fly killing unit bulbs are changed.
-Where the contracted pest control has left their client details of an issue or a recommendation e.g. excessive gap at the bottom of a door, then the client should acknowledge the issue(s) and note corrective action completion(s) where relevant.
-Specimen labels and MSDS sheets for chemicals used are scored under section 2.3.
+Where the contracted pest control has left their client details of an issue or a recommendation (e.g., excessive gap at the bottom of a door), then the client should acknowledge the issue(s) and note corrective action completion(s) where relevant.
+Specimen labels and SDS sheets for chemicals used are scored under section 5.11.

-Where chemicals are used records should detail:
+Where chemicals are used, records should detail:

-- Product name of materials applied

-- The EPA or product registration number (as required by law)

-- Target pest

-- Rate of application (percent of concentration)
+- Product name of materials applied - The EPA or product registration number (as required by law) - Target pest - Rate of application (percent of concentration)

 - Location or site of application

 - Method of application (if applicable)

 - Amount of pesticide used

 - Date and time of application

 - Signature of applicator

+- Corrective actions

+- Trend reports

-National Pest Management Standards, Pest Management Standards for Food Plants http://www.npmapestworld.org/documents/Foodplantstandards2010_000.pdf
+National Pest Management Standards, Pest Management Standards for Food Plants http://npmapestworld.org/default/assets/File/2016%20Pest%20Management%20Standards%20for%20Food%20Processing-Electronic.pdf